dapr/docs/daprdocs/content/en/reference/cli/dapr-uninstall.md

 dapr uninstall --all
 ```

-You can specify a different container runtime while uninstalling dapr.
-If you omit this flag then default container runtime is docker.
+You can specify a different container runtime while setting up Dapr.
+If you omit the `--container-runtime` flag, the default container runtime is Docker.

 ```bash
 dapr uninstall --all --container-runtime podman